Skip to Content

 Spaceship Earth

 Epcot is most known for this towering icon at the front of the park.
-Have you ever wondered, “What is the golf ball in Epcot?”
-That “Epcot ball” is the first ride you’ll see as you enter the front entrance of Epcot.
-Within the “Epcot golf ball” (which isn’t a golf ball at all) is the family-friendly ride Spaceship Earth, one of the most popular rides at Epcot.
+Have you ever wondered, “What is the golf ball in EPCOT?”
+That “Epcot ball” is the first ride you’ll see as you enter the front entrance of EPCOT.
+Within the “EPCOT golf ball” (which isn’t a golf ball at all) is the family-friendly ride Spaceship Earth, one of the most popular rides at EPCOT.

 Mission: SPACE

-I get motion sick and vertigo, so admittedly, I haven’t been on Mission: SPACE.
+I get motion sickness and vertigo, so admittedly, I haven’t been on Mission: SPACE.
 It’s one of the few rides I haven’t been on, but I know it would make me sick for the day.
 Guests who do want to ride have the option of two missions – Orange or Green.

 The Green side doesn’t spin and is a milder version of the ride, while Orange is for those who are a little braver.

 If you, like me, are prone to motion sickness and choose to skip the ride, there’s also a training lab you can visit at the end of the attraction.
 I’d recommend starting with the Green side and then if you enjoy that, try the Orange side.
 That way, you can ease into it.
+Genie+ is offered on both green and orange.

 Entrance to Soarin'